Code: Realize

 Code: Realize − Guardian of Rebirth is an otome visual novel video game developed by Otomate for PlayStation Vita, released in 2014 in Japan and in 2015 in North America and Europe.
 The game features a steampunk aesthetic and a cast of literary and historical figures, including Arsène Lupin, Abraham Van Helsing, Victor Frankenstein, Impey Barbicane, and Count Saint-Germain.
-A fan disc, Code: Realize − Future Blessings, was released on November 26, 2016.
+Two fan discs, Code: Realize − Future Blessings, and Code: Realize - Wintertide Miracles were released on November 26, 2016 and February 14, 2019, respectively.
 Aksys Games localized both games in English.
-A second fan disc, Code: Realize − Shirogane no Kiseki will be released for PlayStation 4 and PlayStation Vita in Japan.
 An anime television series adaptation by M.S.C aired from October 7 to December 23, 2017.

 Plot

 Cardia lives day to day isolated from the world in a restricted, abandoned mansion in order to fulfill her promise to her father.
-Her body carries a deadly poison that rots or melts anything that her skin touches - causing the locals to call her "monster".
+Her body carries a deadly poison that rots or melts anything that her skin touches - causing the locals to call her a monster.
 Her father tells her to stay away from people and falling in love, but he suddenly disappears.
 One day, her quiet solitude is interrupted when the Royal Guards break in to capture her.
 That's when she meets the chivalrous thief Arsène Lupin, who helps her break free from the Royal Guards.
 Cardia then finds herself on a journey with Lupin and his gang to locate her father and find a way to remove the poison from her body.